-IT and Cybersecurity for Canadian Wealth Management Firms: CIRO-Ready
+IT Support for Wealth Management Firms

 Managed IT and CISSP-led cybersecurity for Canadian wealth managers, CIRO dealers (formerly IIROC/MFDA), private-wealth practices, and family offices.
 Aligned to the CIRO 2026 Annual Compliance Report and OSFI third-party-risk expectations.